Skip to main content

 (b) Orders for medications administered in a provider setting and billed by the administering provider in accordance with paragraph (H) of rule 5160-9-03 of the Administrative Code; or

-(c) Orders for medications administered in a nursing facility (NF) or intermediate care facility for individuals with intellectual disabilities (ICF/IID), if the order is written in the patient's medical record and given by medical staff directly to the pharmacy.
-The prescription is considered tamper resistant if the patient does not have opportunity to handle the written order.
+(c) Orders for medications administered in a nursing facility (NF) or intermediate care facility for individuals with intellectual disabilities (ICF/IID), if the order is written in the recipient's medical record and given by medical staff directly to the pharmacy.
+The prescription is considered tamper resistant if the recipient does not have opportunity to handle the written order.

 (4) If a written prescription that is not tamper resistant is presented at the pharmacy, the pharmacy may fill the prescription on an emergency basis and obtain a compliant tamper-resistant replacement from the prescriber within seventy-two hours of dispensing.